 This is not the time to read the unfamiliar topics.
 Do not pick up new books or online resources.
 Concentrate your energy on thoroughly revising what you have already studied during the MH CET Law exam preparation.
 Focus on understanding of core concepts and strengthening important areas.

-- Read the past year papers and the syllabus to know the topics that carry more weightage.
+- Read the previous year MHCET Law papers and check the syllabus to see which topics have more marks weightage.

 -